psmith1011/CS_UK_Immigration/README.md

 -----------------------

 **Problem Area**

 - Area of Interest: Immigration and asylum seekers in western europe or north america, over a 10+ year period

 - Is there a way to use historical data to predict the possibility of someone applying for citizenship/refugee/asylum status?

 **Those Affected**

 - Individuals who want to immigrate to select countries.
-Maybe they have a few to choose from and it is difficult to figure out which would have the best odds.
-With the model’s help that can know whether it is worth the effort.
+Maybe they have a few to choose from and it is difficult to figure out which would have the best odds

+- With the model’s help that can know whether it is worth the effort.
 This could also include organizations, policymakers, and researchers interested in understanding immigration dynamics, policy evaluation, and societal integration

 **Potential Impact**

 - Could provide a useful free to for assistance to people that are unsure on making one of their most important life decisions, by taking everything and moving to another country.

-- Improved decision-making and better policy formulation, including transparency, for evidence-based immigration policies or disclosure.
+- Improved decision-making and better policy formulation, including transparency, for evidence-based immigration policies or disclosure

-- Societal value: Enhanced understanding of immigration dynamics can lead to more informed policy decisions, improved integration efforts, and better societal outcomes.
+- Societal value: Enhanced understanding of immigration dynamics can lead to more informed policy decisions, improved integration efforts, and better societal outcomes

 ------